 Section 603.
-Number of Interest Rates; Variation.-A series of bonds or notes may have any number of interest rates, subject to any limitation on such number fixed by the governing body of the issuing local government unit, but, unless further limited by the issuing local government unit in the official notice of sale, the rate of interest fixed at the time of original issue, for any stated maturity date in the last two-thirds of the period of the series may not be at a lower rate than the interest rate stated for an earlier year in such last two-thirds.
+Number of Interest Rates; Variation.-A series of bonds or notes may have any number of interest rates, subject to any limitation on such number fixed by the governing body of the issuing local government unit, but, unless further limited by the issuing local government unit in the official notice of sale, [the rate of interest fixed at the time of original issue, for any stated maturity date in the last two-thirds of the period-of the series may not be at a lower rate than the interest rate stated for an earlier year in such last two-thirds.] no fixed interest rate for any stated maturity date in the last two-thirds of the period of the series may be less than the interest rate for the immediately preceding year which falls within such last two-thirds period.

 Section 604.
 Place and Medium of Payment.-Bonds or notes shall be payable in such coin or currency as at the respective dates of payment thereof shall be legal tender for the payment of public and private debts at the place or places of payment.
-Both principal and interest shall be payable at such place or places as may be determined by the local government unit by ordinance.
+Both principal and interest shall be payable at such place or places as may be determined by the local government unit [by ordinance].
 If more than one place of payment is specified, one or more of the additional places of payment may be outside of the Commonwealth of Pennsylvania or outside of the United States of America.

 Section 605.
-Execution of Bonds or Notes.-Bonds or notes shall be signed by such officers as the governing body shall determine, and coupon bonds shall have attached thereto interest coupons bearing the facsimile signature of the treasurer of the local government unit, and bonds or notes may be sealed with the seal of the local government unit or a facsimile thereof, all as may be determined by ordinance.
+Execution of Bonds or Notes.-Bonds or notes (including tax anticipation notes) shall be signed by such officers [as the governing body shall determine, of the local government unit, and coupon bonds shall have attached thereto interest coupons bearing the facsimile signature of [the treasurer] such officer of the local government unit, and such bonds or notes may be sealed with the seal of the local government unit or a facsimile thereof, all as may be determined by [ordinance] the governing body.
 Bonds or notes may provide that they shall not be valid nor enforceable, unless authenticated by a specified bank, bank and trust company or trust company.
-If any one signature on a bond or note (including the signature of the authenticating party) shall be manual, the ordinance may provide that all other signatures may be by facsimile.
+If any one signature on a bond or note (including the signature of the authenticating party) shall be manual, [the ordinance may provide that all other signatures may be by facsimile.
 If any officer whose signature, or a facsimile of whose signature, shall appear on any notes, bonds or coupons shall cease to be such officer before the delivery of such notes or bonds, such signature, or such facsimile, shall nevertheless be valid and sufficient for all purposes as if he had remained in office until such delivery, and, also, any note, bond or coupon may bear the facsimile signature of, or may be signed by, such persons as at the actual time of the execution of such note, bond or coupon shall be the proper officers to sign although at the date of such instrument such persons may not have been such officers.